guendto/jomiel/README.md

 Try sending inquiries to `jomiel` with:

-- [examples] - the demo client programs written in most modern languages
+- the [client demos] written in different modern programming languages
 - [yomiel] - the pretty printer for `jomiel` messages

 Be sure to check out: